Feb

-The Pilot G2 Gel Ink Pen is one of the most popular pens out there according to various sources.
-If you believe their own packaging, it is the #1 selling pen in America, it is currently in the #1 spot on Amazon’s list of Top Pens and Refills, and is #1 on the Amazon list of Top Rollerball Pens as well.
-Personally, I’ve never been thought it was the best pen, which seems to go against commonly accepted opinion among people who enjoy their pens.
-Writing up a review of such a popular pen has the potential to be dangerous because I know that there are many people who are fanatical about the Pilot G2, so I guess I take the risk of offending those folks if I say anything bad about it, now I don’t hate it, but I do have my issues with it.
-I think some of my issues with it stem from the fact that I read a lot of hype about it before I tried it for the first time a while ago, so maybe no pen would ever live up to that kind of hype.
-As I said, I do like some things about the G2, for starters, there is no doubt in my mind that the pen is very comfortable to hold and write with.
-The balance of the pen itself, and the nice smooth, but easy to hang onto rubbery grip make it almost as if it is an extension of your fingers.
+Writing up a review of what many consider to be the best pen out there has the potential to be dangerous because I know that there are many people who are fanatical about the Pilot G2.
+I guess I’ll take the risk of offending those folks if I say anything bad about it.
+I don’t hate it, but I do have my issues with it.
+I think some of my issues stem from the fact that I read a lot of hype about it before I tried it for the first time a while ago.
+Maybe no pen would ever live up to the kind of hype it has recieved.
+I do like some things about the G2 like the fact that there is no doubt in my mind that it is very comfortable to hold and write with.
+The balance of the pen and the nice smooth and easy to hang onto rubbery grip make it almost as if it is an extension of your fingers.
 I also like the firm and smooth action of the plunger when you click to expose the retractable tip.
-Some pens are kind of loose or clunky feeling in that area, but not so much here.
-I do somewhat enjoy the way the pen writes, I find it to be far superior to many other options out there, but I’ve found that there are just quite a few other pens that I think write nicer.
+Some pens are kind of loose or clunky feeling in that area but not so much with the G2.
+I do somewhat enjoy the way the pen writes and I find it to be far superior to many other options out there.
+I’ve found that there are just quite a few other pens that I think write nicer.
 The good thing about this pen being so popular is that at least if you find yourself somewhere without a good pen, you can usually find these in a local convenience store or supermarket along with their refills as well, and they do come in a few different sizes and colors so you have some options there as well.

-So the most important thing that one should be concerned about with a good pen is how it writes.
+The most important thing that one should be concerned about with a good pen is how it writes.
 The above writing sample for the Pilot G2 was done in a Black n’ Red Notebook, which handles most pens very well.
-As I said before, the pen writes much better than most other pens you will find, but I guess Im holding it to a higher standard because of its amazing popularity.
-I’ve found in my writing with the pen that although it lays down a nice line, the ink tends to feather just a bit, and it even skips a tiny bit here and there.
+As I said before, it writes much better than most other pens you will find, but I guess Im holding it to a higher standard because of its amazing popularity.
+I’ve found in my writing with it that although it lays down a nice line, the ink tends to feather just a bit, and it even skips a tiny bit here and there.
 If you click on the photo, you can see where I’ve pointed out a few of these instances in the red writing.
-The last part of the writing sample you see up there is the test I did to see what they dry time was.
+The last part of the writing sample you see up there is the test I did to see what the dry time was.
 It pretty much took about 9 full seconds to dry.
-Usually I dont care too much about dry time, but I know that for left-handed writers, it can be an issue and honestly, when it takes THIS long to dry, it does become an annoyance for me.
+Usually I dont care too much about dry time, but I know that for left-handed writers it can be an issue.
+When it takes THIS long to dry it does become an annoyance for me.
+Between the skipping and the incredibly long dry time, I really cant see how this could be considered by some as the best pen out there.

 I think it is a fair review of the G2 I have to confess when not using my trusty old Parker 51 I grab a G2 to scribble notes with and it can skip occaisonaly.